splynx/docs/files/en/configuration/support/inboxes/inboxes.md

 ![Common](common.png)

-**Regex for find ticket** - value what should be default, if change is needed better to contact Splynx support;
+**Regex for find ticket** - value which should be default, if changed it is better to contact Splynx support for assistance;

 **Save format** - for now only one option is available "Purify HTML";

-**Process forwarded emails from admins** - create tickets from admins emails;
+**Process forwarded emails from admins** - create tickets from administrators emails;

-**Enabled** - global enable/disabled option.
-Even if 5 inboxes with status "Enabled" but this option disabled, tickets won't be created.
+**Enabled** - this is the global enable/disabled option.
+Even if there are 5 inboxes with an "Enabled" status, if this option is set to disabled, tickets will not be created.

 ## BLACKLIST

 ![blacklist](blacklist.png)

-Here some email addresses can be added to ignore them.
-Tickets from emails from this list won't be created.
+Email addresses you wish to ignore can be added here.
+Tickets from these emails will not be created.